corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 Every conversation I have with a team that ships Rust into an existing C++ codebase reaches the same point: "the language is great, the interop is the hard part."

 That tracks with the [Microsoft episode of *Rust in Production*](/podcast/s04e01-microsoft/) we recorded with Victor Ciura.
 His one-line summary, paraphrased: *"The biggest challenge for gradual Rust adoption inside Microsoft is interop, and specifically interop with C++."* Google, Mozilla, KDAB, Canonical, Shopify, Brave, the Android team... everyone says some version of the same thing.

+The sharpest framing of it I've heard recently came from Alice Ryhl on our most recent [*Rust for Linux* live episode](/podcast/s06e04-rust4linux/), recorded at Rust Week 2026 in Utrecht.
+Her argument, in essence:

+> Interop, not rewrites, is how Rust wins inside Linux.
+>
+> &mdash; Alice Ryhl, *Rust in Production* S06E04

+You can't rewrite 35 million lines of C, and you wouldn't want to.
+The work that matters is the work that lets a new Rust driver call into existing kernel subsystems without giving up the guarantees that made you reach for Rust in the first place.
+The same logic applies one level up: you're not going to rewrite Chromium, Office, Photoshop, or your in-house trading engine either. **Interop is the new rewrite.**

 I don't think this is going to change soon.
 C++ is somewhere between [100 and 200 million lines](https://www.lwn.net/Articles/1036912/) of code inside Google alone, and roughly that order of magnitude across the rest of the industry.
 Most of the interesting Rust work over the next decade will happen *next to* a C++ codebase, not instead of one.